designdream/agri-defender-hackathon/README.md

 - [Vannevar Labs](https://www.vannevarlabs.com/)

 Special thanks to:
-- The completely fictional NARD (Not Actually a Real Department) for imaginary support
 - Three.js community for development resources and examples
 - Agricultural defense researchers for domain expertise
 - All the volunteers and mentors who made the hackathon possible